miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

     [4] https://vborgo.wordpress.com/2017/10/19/pareto-principle-and-zipfs-law-application-to-big-data/
     [5] https://en.wikipedia.org/wiki/Zipfs_law

-Me: Which one is the wealth distribution one?
+**Me**: Which one is the wealth distribution one?

-Perplexity: The Pareto distribution is the one typically used to describe wealth distribution[1][2][4].
+**Perplexity**: The Pareto distribution is the one typically used to describe wealth distribution[1][2][4].
 It is characterized by a power law that shows how wealth is concentrated among a small percentage of the population.

 The Pareto distribution for wealth can be expressed as: